jonagill/Autofill/README.md

 #### acceptFirstValidResult
 The Autofill system usually displays an error if it finds multiple valid target components when trying to fill a reference.
-If this parameter is set to true, the Autofill system will accept the first result is finds (usually the closest component to the declaring component in the hierarchy).
+If this parameter is set to true, the Autofill system will accept the first result it finds (usually the closest component to the declaring component in the hierarchy).

 #### alwaysShowInInspector
 The Autofill will usually hide autofilled references that have been successfully filled in the Inspector.
 If this parameter is set to true, the Autofill system will draw a disabled version of this field instead of hiding it entirely.